What is it?

 The pupil premium is funding allocated to schools for the specific purpose of boosting the attainment of pupils from low-income families.
 Funding is based on children who have registered for a free school meal at any point in the last 6 years, children that are in care or adopted and children whose parents are currently serving in the armed forces.

 The Government believes that the Pupil Premium, which is additional to main school funding, is the best way to address the current underlying inequalities between disadvantaged children and their peers by ensuring that funding to tackle disadvantage reaches the pupils who need it most.
 Whilst schools are free to spend the Pupil Premium as they see fit we are required to publish online information about how we have used the Premium and the impact it is having.

-End of KS2 data for pupils in receipt of Pupil Premium funding increased significantly in 2016-17 by:
+End of KS2 data for pupils in receipt of Pupil Premium funding ensured pupils achieved higher than national averages again in 2017-18 by: